buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgServiceElements/Entities/IfcDistributionCircuit.md

 # IfcDistributionCircuit

-A distribution circuit is a partition of a distribution system that is conditionally switched such as an electrical circuit.
+A distribution circuit is a partition of a distribution system that is conditionally switched such as an electrical circuit.<!-- end of definition -->

 > HISTORY  New entity in IFC4.